Best Water Parks in the Midwest for 2026

 Raging Waves (Yorkville)

-The park is located about an hour southwest of Chicago, which is close enough for a day trip but far enough that it doesn't feel crammed into suburbia.
-Pricing is reasonable compared to the Wisconsin Dells parks, and the overall quality has improved significantly with recent investments.
+The park is about an hour southwest of Chicago, close enough for a day trip but far enough that it doesn't feel crammed into suburbia.
+Pricing is reasonable compared to Wisconsin Dells parks.

 Six Flags Hurricane Harbor (Gurnee)